 According to South Carolina law, while you are unable to work due to your work injury, you will receive two thirds, or 66.67 percent of your average gross weekly wages.
 In order to correctly determine the amount of your weekly benefits, the first thing that must be calculated is your average gross weekly wages.
 Your average weekly wage is calculated based on your average pay during the four quarters before you got hurt (excluding the quarter in which you were hurt).
 Be aware that your average gross weekly wage is NOT the same as your “take home” pay.
 Once your average weekly wage is determined, that amount is multiplied by .6667, which results in your compensation rate.
 Your compensation rate is the amount that your weekly benefits will be.
 Be advised that your average gross weekly wages are determined using your wages from ALL of the jobs you have at the time of your injury, NOT just the job at which you were injured.
 In addition, be aware that South Carolina law dictates that your compensation rate cannot exceed a maximum amount set by the Workers’ Compensation Commission each year.
 If you make a significant amount of money, the maximum compensation rate allowed by law may be substantially less than you made prior to your injury.
 The maximum compensation rate changes each year and is based on the year in which you were hurt.

-If you’ve sustained a work-related injury in South Carolina…
+If you’ve sustained a work-related injury and are seeking an attorney in South Carolina, contact Hundley Law LLC today

 …contact Hundley Law, right away to discuss your case.
 As you have just read, there are many variables involved in each workers’ compensation claim, so it is important that you speak with an experienced workers’ compensation attorney as soon as possible to ensure that your rights are protected to the fullest extent possible.
 Contact us today to set up a consultation.